This post may contain affiliate links. Please read my affiliate policy.

 How to Make a Veggie Fruit Smoothie

 I know the thought of a veggie fruit smoothie can be intimidating, I’ve been there!
 But this one is simple, sweet, and totally kid-approved, even for kids who usually side-eye anything green.
-Here’s my go-to method:
+You can go deeper with my how to make a smoothie guide, or follow these simple steps below:

 1. Wash the spinach and kale, peel the cucumber, core the apple, and prep the lemon and ginger.
 Peel the lemon, remove any seeds, then slice the lemon and ginger into blender-friendly pieces.